Baylin-Easwaran-Labs/Lijing-Yang-Project/README.md

 2) Differential peak analyses is performed using DiffBind_Analyses.R
 3) Analyses of the peak calls is done using run_Peak_Calls_Analysis.R which executes Peak_Calls_Analysis.Rmd
 4) The file Peak_Calls_Analysis_062922.html contains the R Markdown output of Peak_Calls_Analysis.Rmd.
 5) Peak_Calls_Analysis.RData contains all R objects from running Peak_Calls_Analysis.Rmd.
-This file can be sued for further analyses of the ChIP-seq data.
+This file can be used for further analyses of the ChIP-seq data.

 The Folder FigureCodes contains the codes for reproducing the figures.